-During the process of sediment from any AFHB or Reactor Building source to either SRST, a sample will be obtained and analyzed.
-The samples will be analyzed to determine radionuclide concentrations for compliance with IOCFR61 criteria.
-Effective hydrogen ion concentration (pH) will also be determined, which can subsequently be controlled by the addition of lime.
-Controlling the pH of the sediment will increase the effectiveness of the ferric sulfate solution with regard to flocculent formation and particle settling characteristics in the SRSTs.
+During the processing of sediment transferred from any AFHB or Reactor Building source to either SRST, samples may be obtained and analyzed.
+The samples are analyzed to determine radionuclide concentrations for compliance with 10CFR61 criteria.
+Effective hydrogen ion concentration (pH), which can subsequently be controlled by the addition of lime, is also determined.
+Controlling the pH of the sediment increases the effectiveness of possible ferric sulfate solution addition in order to promote flocculent formation and particle settling characteristics in the SRSTs.

 Upon selection of a source of AFHB sediment, the appropriate valving is aligned, and the Sediment Transfer Pump lined up to fill the selected SRST.
-Simplified processing and transfer P&ID is shown in Figures 1 & 2.
-Sediment is removed from each source tank using a vacuum head accessed through the tank manway penetration.
-Also deployed through this penetration will be a 3-D type nozzle powered by processed or demin water which is used to provide agitation of the sediment deposits, permitting effective collection of the solids.
-This nozzle will also be used to flush the tank internals after removal of the major sediment deposits.
+Simplified processing and transfer Plant and Instrument Diagrams (P&IDs) are shown in Figures 1 & 2.
+Sediment may be removed from each source tank using a vacuum head accessed through the tank manway penetration.
+Also deployed through this penetration is a 3-D type nozzle powered by processed or demin water which is used to provide agitation of the sediment deposits, permitting effective collection of the solids.
+This nozzle is also used to flush the tank internals after removal of the major sediment deposits.

-The Reactor Building basement sediment will be vacuumed using a modified rover robot.
-The robot will operate a vacuum tool which will discharge the vacuumed sediment into the reactor building sediment transfer skid.
+The Reactor Building basement sediment is vacuumed using a modified rover robot.
+The robot operates a vacuum tool which discharges the vacuumed sediment into the reactor building sediment transfer skid.
 The reactor building sediment transfer skid consists of a mounted 300 gallon surge tank, redundant centrifugal slurry pumps, and continuous level indication at the control panel.
-Basement Sediment will be pumped from the reactor building sediment transfer skid to the Auxiliary Building and transferred directly into the SRST for processing.
-Reactor Building sump sediment will be removed via existing pumps and lines and discharged directly to the ABST, where it will be transferred to the SRST by the STS during normal tank sediment removal operations.
+Basement sediment is pumped from the reactor building sediment transfer skid to the Auxiliary Building and transferred directly into the SRST for processing.
+Reactor Building sump sediment is capable of being removed via existing pumps and lines and discharged directly to the Auxiliary Building Sump Tanks (ABST), where it may be transferred to the SRST by the Sediment Transfer System (STS) during normal tank sediment removal operations.

 During AFHB sediment transfer, the sediment transfer pump discharges sediment slurries in their unprocessed form to a common flexible hose fill line for both of the SRSTs.
-Whereas, the reactor building basement sediment will be pumped by reactor building sediment skid to either SRST hose fill line.
-During sediment transfer, only one of the two SRST's will be on line for sediment fill with the other on standby. (
+Whereas. the reactor building basement sediment is pumped by reactor building sediment skid to either SRST hose fill line.
+During sediment transfer, only one of the two SRST's is on line for sediment fill with the other on standby.